robenkleene/robenkleene.github.io/_posts/2019-04-14-apple-mail-doesnt-support-plain-text.md

 Deleting the top line breaks the quote formatting[^invisiblecharacters].
 The workaround is simple, but unfortunate: Leave a blank line at the top of the message[^cutandpaste].
 But this cuts right to the heart of why some people greatly prefer plain text: Rich text is *unpredictable* and therefore *unreliable*.

-If I view the "Raw Source" of the message in Mail it's revealed as an obvious imposter:
+If I view the "Raw Source" of the message in Mail it's revealed as an obvious impostor:

 	Subject: Re: Looks Can Be Deceiving
 	Mime-Version: 1.0 (Mac OS X Mail 12.4 \(3445.104.8\))